Talcott Parsons: London School of Economics

-University of Heidelberg
+Heidelberg University

-In June, Parsons went on to the University of Heidelberg, where he received his PhD in sociology and economics in 1927.
+In June, Parsons went on to the Heidelberg University, where he received his PhD in sociology and economics in 1927.
 At Heidelberg, he worked with Alfred Weber, Max Weber's brother; Edgar Salin, his dissertation adviser; Emil Lederer; and Karl Mannheim.
 He was examined on Kant's Critique of Pure Reason by the philosopher Karl Jaspers.
 At Heidelberg, Parsons was also examined by Willy Andreas on the French Revolution.
 Parsons wrote his Dr. Phil. thesis on The Concept of Capitalism in the Recent German Literature, with his main focus on the work of Werner Sombart and Weber.
 It was clear from his discussion that he rejected Sombart's quasi-idealistic views and supported Weber's attempt to strike a balance between historicism, idealism and neo-Kantianism.

 The most crucial encounter for Parsons at Heidelberg was with the work of Max Weber about whom he had never heard before.
-Weber became tremendously important for Parsons because his upbringing with a liberal but strongly-religious father had made the question of the role of culture and religion in the basic processes of world history a persistent puzzle in his mind.
+Weber became tremendously important for Parsons because his upbringing with a liberal but strongly religious father had made the question of the role of culture and religion in the basic processes of world history a persistent puzzle in his mind.
 Weber was the first scholar who truly provided Parsons with a compelling theoretical "answer" to the question.

 Parsons decided to translate Weber's work into English and approached Marianne Weber, Weber's widow.
 Parsons would eventually translate several of Weber's works.
 His time in Heidelberg had him invited by Marianne Weber to "sociological teas", which were study group meetings that she held in the library room of her and Max's old apartment.
 One scholar that Parsons met at Heidelberg who shared his enthusiasm for Weber was Alexander von Schelting.
 Parsons later wrote a review article on von Schelting's book on Weber.
 Generally, Parsons read extensively in religious literature, especially works focusing on the sociology of religion.
 One scholar who became especially important for Parsons was Ernst D. Troeltsch.
 Parsons also read widely on Calvinism.
 His reading included the work of Emile Doumerque, Eugéne Choisy, and Henri Hauser.